 With Awesome Screenshot, you have the option to take the screenshot of selected windows, or you can take a screenshot of the whole page.
 After doing so, you can edit the screenshot in the built-in photo editor.
 Also, you can share the screenshot from the software to your social media and save it on the cloud.
-But that’s not all; with Awesome Screenshot, you can record thirty-second screencasts and save it on your cloud storage.
+But that’s not all; with Awesome Screenshot, you can record thirty-second screencasts and save them on your cloud storage.

-Depending on the tier you purchase, you can get additional features like recording longer screencast, or collaborating with others; it all depends on your subscription tier.
+Depending on the tier you purchase, you can get additional features like recording a longer screencast, or collaborating with others; it all depends on your subscription tier.

 2. Windows Snip and Sketch

 Why look further when you have a built-in screenshot tool in your OS?
 Windows Snip and Sketch is an excellent tool for your screenshot needs.
 With a press on the printscrn/prtscr button, you can enter the screenshot mode.
-After that, you will find options to take a screenshot of the window or taking custom sized screenshots.
+After that, you will find options to take a screenshot of the window or taking custom-sized screenshots.
 After taking screenshots, you can simply presscrtl+vanywhere, and your screenshot will appear.

-With the Snip and Sketch tool, you can also edit your screenshots to highlight anything you want, to add annotations, or to sketch on the screenshot.
+With the Snip and Sketch tool, you can also edit your screenshots to highlight anything you want, add annotations, or sketch on the screenshot.
 After you’re done editing the screenshot to your liking, you can save and share it.